fhildeb/lukso-node-guide/docs/guides/client-setup/lukso-cli-installation.md

 ## 4. Install Blockchain Clients

-Select which clients to install.
+After the initialization of the node's working directory, you will be able to select which clients clients to run in the setup.

 :::info